surromind/agi_modelcard/modelcard-backend/README.md

-# AI Studio Models
+# AGI Models

-Welcome to **AI Studio Models** - your centralized hub for managing and leveraging SURROMIND's AI model outputs for ML processes, B2B sales promotion, and more.
+Welcome to **AGI Models** - your centralized hub for managing and leveraging SURROMIND's AI model outputs for ML processes, B2B sales promotion, and more.
 Our platform brings together scattered AI models to enhance reuse, management, and external presentation, aiming to improve customer trust, simplify managerial oversight, and accelerate model integration into ML processes.

 ## Challenges